Mizzou-CBMI/COSMOS2/_sources/workflows/initializing.txt

 Initializing
 ===============

-Cosmos is initialized using the :class:`cosmos.Cosmos` object, which is subsequently used to starts instances of :class:`Execution` which contain the entire structure of a workflow.
+Cosmos is initialized using the :class:`cosmos.Cosmos` object, which is subsequently used to starts instances of :class:`Workflow` which contain the entire structure of a workflow.

 .. code-block:: python